-Intamin – A Swiss manufacturer that is known for their extremely thrilling and innovative coasters.
+Intamin — A Swiss manufacturer that is known for their extremely thrilling and innovative coasters.
 Intamin designed the first hydraulic launch system, which is used Formula Rossa, the world’s fastest roller coaster.
 The manufacturer is also known for towering Giga coasters, pre-fabricated wooden coasters, and drop towers.
-However, many of Intamin’s rides are notorious for reliability issues, and for that reason many US parks have stopped buying them.
+Unfortunately, many of Intamin’s rides are notorious for reliability issues, and for that reason many US parks have stopped buying from the company.

-Mack Rides – A German manufacturer that has designed a variety of high-quality steel coasters and water rides.
-The owners of Mack Rides also run Europa Park, voted the best amusement park in the world, which serves as a showcase for their rides.
+Mack Rides — A German manufacturer that has designed a variety of high-quality steel coasters and water rides.
+The owners of Mack Rides also run Europa Park, which serves as a showcase for their rides and has been voted the best amusement park in the world.

 Premier Rides — A US-based manufacturer that was the first to use Linear Induction Motors on their coasters.
 Premier Rides is famous for shuttle coasters, launch coasters, and their compact Sky Rocket II design.